 Even though adult acne tends to be due to hormonal factors and stress more so than unclean skin, it’s important to cleanse your face twice daily and to remove all makeup before going to bed.
 Our AMPERNA® Ultra Gentle Soothing Cleanser is non-comedogenic so it won’t block your pores or leave a residue on your skin.
 This cleanser is lightly foaming and rinses off well, leaving your skin feeling clean and refreshed.

 You should also:

-- AVOID cleansers that contain fragrances, refined oils & a lot of synthetic chemicals.
+- AVOID cleansers that contain fragrances, refined oils and a lot of synthetic chemicals.

 - Resist temptation to over wash or over exfoliate your face.
-This may aggravate your skin & make your acne worse.
+This may aggravate your skin and make your acne worse.

 - Also, if possible, wear no make up or limit wearing make up for special occasions only.
 Allowing your skin to breathe is the best thing you can do when you have hormonal acne.